Cranberry Sauce with Apricots, Raisins, and Orange

 - Try it as a jam in the morning with your English muffin or Sourdough bread.

-- Peanut butter sandwich with cranberry sauce.
+- Peanut butter and cranberry sauce sandwich.
 You will love it.

 - Turkey slices or ham, Swiss cheese, and Cranberry sauce in a warm croissant.
 Spread some mustard and mayo, and you have a fantastic lunch.